Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 You must be more careful when the humidity levels drop drastically during the winter months.

-To prepare a pebble tray by using, you must use:
+To prepare a pebble tray, you must use the following:

 - A tray